PollyNET/traj_file_scanner/readme.md

 python trajectory_scanner.py
 ```

+**Note**

 The command line interface is not setup for the script.
 Therefore, you may need to comment and uncommet the code in the `main` function to control the functionality.

 ## SQLite3 Database